Why Writing Advice is Ruining your Manuscript

 Consider each piece of feedback and ask: Does this serve or undermine the story I want to tell?

-Does it clearly reflect my character?
+Does it reflect my character?

 I’ve seen characters whose inner voice is choppy and scattered.
 This is their voice.
 Cleaning up this for the sake of pretty prose would destroy the character.
 Instead of having someone who is an impulsive flake, the author would end up with an inconsistent character who acted like an idiot and somehow spoke like someone with a BA in creative writing.